Trevor Chappell

 Trevor Martin Chappell (born 12 October 1952) is a former Australian cricketer, a member of the South Australian Chappell family which excelled at cricket.
 He played 3 tests and 20 One Day Internationals for Australia.
 He won the Sheffield Shield with New South Wales twice, and scored a century for Australia against India in the 1983 World Cup.
-His career was overshadowed, however, by an incident in 1981 in which he bowled an underarm delivery to New Zealand cricketer Brian McKechnie to stop the batsman from hitting a six.
+His career was overshadowed, however, by an incident in 1981 in which he controversially bowled an underarm delivery to New Zealand cricketer Brian McKechnie to prevent the batsman from hitting a six.

 After retiring from first class cricket in 1986, Chappell went on to become fielding coach for the Sri Lanka cricket team in 1996, and in 2001 became coach of the Bangladesh cricket team.
-He used to be the national coach of the Singapore cricket team.
+He later was the coach of the Singapore cricket team.

 Early life

 Chappell was the youngest of the Chappell cricketing brothers, his two elder brothers being Ian and Greg, and the grandson of former Australian captain Vic Richardson.
-Chappell grew up playing cricket in the backyard with his brothers, and like them was coached by Lynn Foster and attended Prince Alfred College.
+Chappell grew up playing cricket in the backyard with his brothers, and like them was coached by Lynn Fuller and attended Prince Alfred College.

 Greg Chappell later recalled, "I was going to be every bit the tyrant to Trevor that Ian had been to me.
 But TC was his own man.
 Trevor was quiet and unassuming, but if you pushed him too far, he'd explode.
 That's TC through and through: very passive most of the time, easy going, but push him too far and there's an explosion coming."

 Chappell's childhood hero was Keith Miller.
 Throughout his early playing career he was a batsman, although his excellent fielding at cover also brought him attention.
 "I figured the cover region was the area where the ball went more often than not, so I thought it was a good spot to field", he later said.
 "It keeps you occupied and always in the game."

 Over the summer of 1969/70 he toured the West Indies with the Australian Schoolboys XI, a team that also included Gary Gilmour, Gary Cosier and Ian Davis.
 During the tour he came down with chicken pox.
 He recovered to score 52 against St Kitts.

 Chappell also played for South Australia in the Australian Schoolboys Cricket Council Championships in Sydney.